 There is no work requirement for those applying to the Global Real Estate Master program.
 We do require that you provide a updated resume or CV during the application process.

 There is no minimum or maximum GPA requirement for the GREM program.

 A non-refundable application fee of US $75 (international students will pay an additional $6 processing fee) is due upon submission payable via credit card during the online GREM application process.

 Upon acceptance into the GREM Program, you'll be required to submit a US $500 deposit to secure your participation.
 The deposit will be applied to your tuition balance.
 For other tuition costs and other fees, please see the Costs page on the website.

-Tuition for the GREM semester at the University of Wisconsin-Madison is $13,309 USD.
-For total Estimated Cost of Attendance, click here.
+Tuition for the GREM semester is subject to change at any time.
+For this upcoming intake's tuition amount, please see Total Estimated Cost of Attendance, click here.